tamasmagyarhunor-makers/tdd_a_repository_class/design_recipe.md

 ```
 As a User
 So I can keep track of Pokemons I like
-I'd like to store and view name of type of Pokemons
+I'd like to store and view name and power_power_type of Pokemons
 ```

 ## 1. Design and create the Table